Vertical representation of $C^{\infty}$-words: Introduction

+Thus, we can define an equivalence relation, called \emph{minimal equivalence}, on the set of $\C$-words, by setting $u\equiv_{\GammaS}v$ if and only if $\GammaS\Psi(u)=\GammaS\Psi(v)$, where $\GammaS$ and $\Psi$ are composed in the usual way.
+The equivalence classes of this relation, called \emph{minimal classes}, allow one to reduce the study of the properties of \C-words to these of single-rooted minimal words, since there is exactly one single-rooted minimal word in each minimal class---and it is in fact the shortest word in the class.
+Furthermore, any minimal class is the union of $\Psi$-classes, and we show that two $\Psi$-classes belong to the same minimal class if and only if their shortest words have the same height and one is a suffix of the other (Theorem \ref{theor:Gamma}).

+The minimal classes can be represented over an infinite directed acyclic graph $G$, whose set of nodes is $\Sigma^{*}$ and for every non-empty node $U$ there are three outgoing edges: one with label $1$ that goes to node $U1$; one with label $2$ that goes to node $U2$; and finally one with label $0$ that goes to node $\Theta(U)2$, where $\Theta$ is the composition map $\GammaS\GammaD$---the empty node has only the outgoing edges labeled by $1$ and $2$ respectively.
+In fact, we prove that the minimal class of the word $U0$ is the word $\Theta(U)2$ (Theorem \ref{theor:Theta}).
+Hence, a minimal class $U$ can be extended into three minimal classes of greater height, namely the classes $U2$, $U1$ and $\Theta(U)2$.
+Thus, in the graph $G$, for any $U\in \Sigma^{*}$, the $\Psi$-classes forming the minimal class $U$ are precisely the labels of the paths from the root $\epsilon$ to the node $U$.

+The graph $G$ is therefore an infinite complete binary tree with additional edges defined by the map $\Theta$, i.e., $G$ is completely defined by the action of $\Theta$.
+We prove that the maps $\GammaS$ and $\GammaD$, and therefore the map $\Theta$, can be defined recursively and independently from the context of $\C$-words (Theorem \ref{theor:recursive}).
+Thus, also the graph $G$ can be defined recursively and independently from the context of $\C$-words.
+This result may open new perspectives in the study of \C-words.
+As an example, we formulate two conjectures on the graph $G$ that, if proven, would imply the validity of some important conjectures on the structures of $\C$-words and on the Kolakoski word.

 The paper is organized as follows.
-In Sec.\ \ref{sec:nota} we gather the background on \C-words and we fix the notation.
-In Sec.\ \ref{sec:vertical} we introduce the frontiers of \C-words and the vertical representation, whereas in Sec.\ \ref{sec:operators} we define the functions on the frontiers of a $\C$-word and derive recursive formulae for them.
-In Sec.\ \ref{sec:extensions} we show how a $\C$-word can be extended to the right into another $\C$-word from the point of view of the vertical representation, and present the graph $G$ of minimal classes of $\C$-words.
-Finally, in Sec.\ \ref{sec:final}, we discuss conclusion and open problems.
+In Section \ref{sec:nota} we introduce \C-words and their combinatorial properties; in Section \ref{sec:vertical} we introduce the vertical representation of \C-words; then, in Section \ref{sec:frontiers} we define the maps $\GammaS$ and $\GammaD$, and the minimal classes, and we present the graph $G$ of minimal classes.
+In Section \ref{sec:graph} we deal with the extensions on the right of \C-words from the point of view of their left frontiers, and introduce the graph $G$.
+In Section \ref{sec:recursive} we give recursive formulae for the maps acting on the frontiers, leading to a recursive definition of the graph $G$.
+Finally, in Section \ref{sec:final}, we discuss conclusions and final remarks.